 Note (c): If a student wants to have an internship at an employer where they have been (or are) employed, new duties and responsibilities must be assigned by the employer.
 Continuation of existing job duties does not qualify for an accounting internship.
 Also, the job duties cannot be clerical in nature.
 The intern must be required to use higher-level skills (such as those for a staff accountant), as well as independent judgment.

 Note (d): Students should earn a minimum grade of a B earned in either the undergraduate or graduate internship course to assure it will meet the TSBPA expectations for work quality.
 A lesser grade may still count toward degree requirements but cannot be assured to meet requirements of the TSBPA.

 TSBPA requirements for a university's accounting internship program

 - The accounting knowledge gained in the internship is equal to or greater than the knowledge gained in a traditional accounting classroom setting.

 - The internship course shall not be taken until a minimum of 12 semester hours of upper division accounting course work has been completed.

-- The internship plan is approved in advance by the faculty coordinator (i.e., St. Edward’s Accounting Department Chair).
+- The internship plan is approved in advance by the faculty coordinator (i.e., St. Edward’s University Accounting Department chair).